aiji42/next-with-split/README.md

 ## Require

-- Using Next.js >=12.2
+- Using Next.js >=13

-The specification of middleware has changed significantly since Next.js v12.2.
-If you are using middleware before Next.js v12.2, please use next-with-split v4.
+If you are using Next.js v12 series, use next-with-split@5.1.0.

 ## Installation